Predicting Decisions in Language Based Persuasion Games: Results

 Table \ref{proportion_results} presents our hotel choice rate results in terms of RMSE and bin macro average F1-score, when our models use both the textual and the behavioral features.
 The table is divided into four sub-tables, similarly to Table \ref{tab:per_trial_results}.

-When considering the RMSE measure, the median (MED) and average (AVG) baselines, as well as the LSTM-CR model with our hand-crafted textual features, are superior.
-Also, the Transformer-CR and Transformer-TRCR models do not lag substantially behind.
+When considering the RMSE measure, the median (MED) and average (AVG) baselines, as well as the LSTM-CR model with our hand-crafted textual features, are superior, and the differences between the three models are not statistically significant.
+Also, the Transformer-CR and Transformer-TRCR models do not lag substantially behind, and the differences are statistically significant only between the AVG baseline and the Transformer-CR in all 6 folds.
 As discussed in Section \ref{Quantitative_Data_Analysis}, the behavior of most of our participants is similar to the average behavior in the entire group of participants.
 Hence, it is not surprising that the MED and AVG baselines excel under RMSE evaluation.

 In contrast, when considering the bin macro average F1-score, LSTM-TR with our hand-crafted textual features outperforms all other models and baselines, by a large margin (e.g. 48.3 compared to only 13.2 for the AVG baseline).
-Generally, all our models but one substantially outperform the MVC, AVG and MED baselines on this measure, when using the hand-crafted features only, and the same holds for the LSTM models when using the BERT features (with or without the hand-crafted features).
+The results are statistically significant in only 1 fold when comparing LSTM-TR with our hand-crafted textual features to Transformer-TR with either BERT or hand-crafted textual features.
+Further, they are statistically significant in 3 folds when comparing LSTM-TR with our hand-crafted textual features to the MED baseline, and in 4 to 6 folds for the other models and baselines.
+Generally, all our models but one substantially outperform the MVC, AVG and MED baselines on this measure, when using the hand-crafted features only.
+These results are statistically significant in at least 4 folds for all comparisons between a baseline and one of the DNN models except for 4 comparisons, in which the results are statistically significant in 2-3 folds.
+The same holds for the LSTM models when using the BERT features (with or without the hand-crafted features).
 These results provide a positive answer to our second research question by showing that our models can indeed learn to perform hotel choice rate prediction quite well.

 As in the per-trial prediction, the main reason for the superiority of our models is their ability to predict deviations from the majority behavior.
 Table \ref{tab:choice_rate_f_scores} presents the F1-scores of each of the bins defined in Section \ref{evaluation_measures}, both for the baselines and for the models with our hand-crafted textual features.
 It demonstrates that LSTM-TR outperforms all other models and baselines on two of the bins that relate to the non-majority behavior, while on the third non-majority bin Transformer-TR performs best and LSTM-TR is second best.
 The AVG baseline, in contrast, performs best on the majority behavior bin.\footnote{Although the MED baseline assigns to each test-set example the median hotel choice rate, as computed over the training set examples, it achieves a positive F1-score for two bins.
 This is because in our six fold cross-validation protocol, in two folds the median hotel choice rate of the training set examples falls within the third bin, while in the other four folds it falls within the fourth bin.}